Digimon Adventure (1999 TV series)

-Since the release of Digimon Adventure, several sequels and adaptations have been produced.
-A succeeding television series, Digimon Adventure 02, was broadcast from 2000 to 2001.
-A video game adaptation of the series was released for PlayStation Portable in 2013.
-For the series' 15th anniversary, a six-part film series taking place a few years after the events of Adventure 02, titled Digimon Adventure tri., was released between 2015 and 2018.
-A final film titled Digimon Adventure: Last Evolution Kizuna was released in 2020.
+With the success of Digimon Adventure, a sequel television series, Digimon Adventure 02, was broadcast from 2000 to 2001.
+For the series' 15th anniversary, a six-part film series titled Digimon Adventure tri. was released between 2015 and 2018, and a final film titled Digimon Adventure: Last Evolution Kizuna was released in 2020.
+In 2020, the series was rebooted and released under the title Digimon Adventure.